jeannjeann/sw25-fvtt/docs/MANUAL-en.md

   - Lists temporary, permanent, disabled effects.
   - You can create, edit, and delete the effects, as well as toggle their activation and deactivation.
   - The reference source is displayed as the item name for item-derived buffs, and the character name for buffs created on the character sheet.
-  - If a temporary effect has a duration set, the remaining time will be displayed only during combat.
+  - If a temporary effect has a duration set, the time will only be displayed during combat.
-- ** Attention! ** The effects of Special and Critical Ray only apply to the selected weapon.
+- ** Attention! ** The effects of Special Attacks and Critical Ray only apply to the selected weapon.
+- ** Attention! ** Some attribute keys for Active Effects will not be updated after loading the game World, but they will update themselves after you make any adjustments on the Character Sheet.
+  - Examples of adjustments: Turning on/off Grace, entering various modifiers, updating current HP values, turning Active Effects on/off, etc.

 #### Items Tab
 This tab displays items in your possession, including equipment.